Proposed changes to superannuation taxes before Parliament

 What should I do if I am impacted?

-If this impacts you, it’s important to remember that you still have until 1 July 2025 until the changes come into effect, so there are some strategies you can explore before implementation:
+If this impacts you, there are some strategies you can explore before and after implementation:

 - Moving super to a spouse’s account.
 If your spouse’s balance is under the cap, you may be able to maximise it by moving super into your spouse’s account.
-However, it’s important to note that any changes to conditions of release are yet to be announced, and it’s likely that there will be conditions set around this for people with $3M+ balances.
+This may be worth considering even prior to the introduction of Division 296.

 - Investment via a trust structure.
 Setting up a trust structure to invest your super earnings where distributions are paid tax effectively to beneficiaries may be a suitable option.